-If you want to add a captcha to your form, the Captcha Settings menu section can help you.
+If you want to add a captcha to the WordPress form, the Captcha Settings menu section can help you.
 Unfold it and turn the Enable reCAPTCHA v3 form verification toggle on.

-To enable the captcha, you need two codes – Site Key and Secret Key – that you can obtain on the Google reCAPTCHA page, so go there.
+To add Captcha to WordPress contact form, you need two codes – Site Key and Secret Key – that you can obtain on the Google reCAPTCHA page, so go there.